csswizardry/csswizardry.github.com/_posts/2017-03-16-configuring-git-and-vim.md

 The key difference in this snippet is the last line, in which we don’t set a new `colorcolumn` value, but we actually append the existing one (by using `+=`) and add column number `51`.
-This means that—in Git commit messages—we’re still highlighting the column immediately after our character limit by using the relative `+1` value, and the 51st column by using the absolute `51` value.
+This means that — in Git commit messages — we’re still highlighting the column immediately after our character limit by using the relative `+1` value, and the 51st column by using the absolute `51` value.